 have you ever wondered how this happened ?

-taken from the oh so famous ‘A River Runs Through It’ movie poster, here’s a very good example of multi-dimensional casting.
+taken from the oh-so-famous ‘A River Runs Through It‘ movie poster, here’s a very good example of three-dimensional casting.

 devised by Jason Borger as a visual rendition of Norman Maclean’s description “…cast hard and low upstream, skimming the water with the fly but never letting it touch.
 Then he would pivot, reverse his line in a great oval above his head, and drive his line low and hard downstream, again, skimming the water with his fly “ therefore creating the illusion of a bug hatch to a more than gullible fish !

 (i personally believe this cast and it’s incessant ‘Shadowing‘ of the poor unexpecting fishes put them in hypnoïdal-halucinogetic fit and the only reason they ever got hooked was their mouths where slack-jawed, drooling with bliss and the fly managed to snag them on it’s merry ‘low and hard driving’ way, but then again, it’s just a personal theory).

 thing is, in the movie itself, us casting geeks are left with a yuk aftertaste because we can’t even properly see the whole cast and as far as i’m concerned, sitting through an hour and a half of shmultz (yeah, shmultz. sorry) to see and try to analyze this cast in just a few brief, very edited micro-flashes just doesn’t do it.